Riverblade - Visual Lint FAQ

 Please contact us if you have specific requirements.

-If you are receiving errors (as opposed to warnings, elective notes etc.) in the Visual C++ header files, there is almost certainly a mismatch between your analysis configuration and the configuration presented to the C++ compiler itself.
+If you are receiving errors (as opposed to warnings, elective notes etc.) in the system header files, there is almost certainly a mismatch between your analysis configuration and the configuration presented to the C++ compiler itself.
 This is most likely to occur if a project configuration is incorrectly handled or the include folder specification is not set up correctly in the std.lnt global indirect file.

 If however you are unable to determine the cause yourself we would be happy to look at your configuration for you and suggest any resultant changes.
 If you wish to do this, we will need you to send us the following information: